OpenBEL/openbel-framework/README.rst

 `OpenBEL Eclipse Repository`_
   The OpenBEL Eclipse p2 repository.
-It currently holds the stable and unstable repositories of the OpenBEL Workbench.
+It currently holds the stable and unstable repositories of the BEL Editor.

 `BEL Editor`_
   The BEL Editor enables the BEL language and the framework to be used in